Tofu soup combines a flavorful broth with crisp vegetables and bite-sized tofu pieces. It’s a wonderful dinner recipe, ready in about 30 minutes.

 Instructions

-• Add the dried and fresh mushrooms, 3 tablespoons soy sauce, ½ teaspoon salt, 2 twists black pepper, and cook for 5 minutes.
+Add 8 ounces mushrooms (chopped), 3 tablespoons soy sauce, ½ teaspoon salt, and 2 twists black pepper and cook for 5 minutes.

-• Add 6 cups vegetable broth, the reserved soaking water from dried mushrooms and bring to a boil.
+• Add 6 cups vegetable broth and the soaking water from the dried mushrooms passing it through a fine-mesh sift first.

-• Serve in a bowl and top with 1 scallion (finely chopped) and 2 teaspoons sesame oil
+Serve in a bowl and garnish with 1 scallion (chopped), fresh cilantro and a drizzle of sesame or chili oil.

 Video